 Eight new species were introduced this Spring - details below.
 Eloise discovered one new plant in the swamp on May 18. - Betula sandbergii Britton (B. papyrifera x pumila) Sandberg Birch, considered native.

-She added more detail about this storm in 1926 in Trees in the wild Garden: (2) “The leading tree in the swamp was the tamarack.
+She added more detail about this storm when she wrote in 1926 Trees in the wild Garden: (2) “The leading tree in the swamp was the tamarack.
 They were piled up like jackstraws by the tornado, and but few left standing.
 But most of the white birches, which were nearly equally abundant, were spared by reason of their deeper root system, as was also another prime ornament of the garden - a much be-photographed eight-boled white birch that dominates the eastern hillside.”

 In 1912 the giant White Oak she called Monarch, had been treated for decay.
 Here she explains what was done and then what happened this year.